Can You Train a Cat? 12 Great Tips!

 - Watch out for signs that they are losing interest, like turning their head away, grooming themselves or even jumping around and not concentrating on you.
 If this happens, stop the training session and try again another time.

 - When rewarding them, be consistent and always say something like ‘good kitty’ or ‘clever girl/boy’.
 They will then associate this phrase with a reward and perform the act you are training them to do.
 And make sure that you are consistent with the phrases you use when training to avoid confusion.

-- Try to find a reward that you know your cat really likes - it could be their favourite treat, or a small piece of chicken or it could be playing their favourite game.
+- Try to find a reward that you know your cat really likes - it could be their favorite treat, or a small piece of chicken or it could be playing their favorite game.
 Have a few options and ring the changes to keep your cat’s interest.
 Only giving your cat certain treats whilst training them, will increase the value of the treat and make training sessions more interesting to your cat.

 - Give the treats/rewards frequently when you start training and less frequently as they progress - it’s best to keep them small, though - make sure you don’t overfeed them!

 - Keep the reward out of sight during the training session - if they see the reward beforehand, they may be focused on grabbing the reward from you rather than doing what you want them to.

 - Never try to force them and stop if they are showing signs of anxiety.
 If your cat is showing signs of disinterest, stop the training and return to it another time when you think they are more relaxed and receptive.

 - Teach your cat one thing at a time, so that they don’t get confused.